rbb-data/svelte-starter/docs/README.md

 `npm run update` does three things:

 - `npm run extract-from-source`: analyses the source code in `../src/lib` and - for each analysed file - writes meta data to `data/meta`.
 The directory structure of `data/meta` mirrors the structure of `../src/lib` exactly.
-You can specify a list of folders to exclude from documentation by specifying `ignoreFolders` in `docs.config.json`.
+You can choose to exclude folders in `../src/lib` from the documentation by specifying `ignoreFolders` in `docs.config.json`.
-- `npm run generate-pages`: generates documentation pages in `src/routes` using the template files defined in `src/routes/_templates`.
-Each documentation page pulls in the relevant data from `data/meta` and displays some basic information, such as the name of the component/action/store, a general description and an API table (this information has been recovered from the source files).
-Each documentation page also imports and renders a custom documentation component that is set up in `src/lib/custom` as an empty file.
-Again, the directory structure of `src/routes` and `src/lib/custom` mirrors the structure of `../src/lib`.
-Note that files in `src/routes` are overwritten each time `generate-pages` is run.
-Custom documentation files (in `src/lib/custom`) are preserved however.
+- `npm run generate-pages`: generates documentation pages in `src/routes/docs` using the template files defined in `src/routes/_templates`.
+Each documentation page pulls in the relevant data from `data/meta` and displays some basic information, such as the name, a general description and an API table (this information has been recovered from the source files).
+Each documentation page also imports and renders a custom documentation component that is set up in `src/routes/docs/path/to/MyComponent/_/Custom.svelte` as an empty file.
+Note that index files in `src/routes/doc` are overwritten each time `generate-pages` is run.
+Custom documentation components however are preserved over time.
-- `npm run update-navigation`: populates the navigation bar by populating `data/nav.json` that is consumed by the layout page (defined at `src/routes/__layout.svelte`).
+- `npm run update-navigation`: populates the navigation bar by writing to `data/nav.json` that is consumed by the layout page (defined at `src/routes/__layout.svelte`).
 Components/actions/stores that live in the same folder are assumed to belong to the same section.
 Specifying `sections` in `docs.config.js` allows to name sections by matching the directory path to the desired name.

 ## Build and deploy